mozilla/ai-guide/templates/content/llms-101/index.md

 #### What is sampling?

 Sampling is another algorithm used to generate output sequences from a model during inference.
-Unlike beam search, which generates only the top-k most likely sequences at each step, sampling generates output tokens probabilistically based on the model's predicted probability distribution over all possible tokens at that step.
-This can lead to more diverse and creative output compared to beam search, but it can also result in less coherent or grammatical sentences if not properly controlled through techniques such as temperature scaling or nucleus sampling.
+Unlike Beam search, which generates only the top-k most likely sequences at each step, sampling generates output tokens probabilistically based on the model's predicted probability distribution over all possible tokens at that step.
+This can lead to more diverse and creative output compared to Beam search, but it can also result in less coherent or grammatical sentences if not properly controlled through techniques such as temperature scaling or nucleus sampling.

 #### What is 'top_k' sampling?